 Naive?
 Understand that it does take real faith for a Christian to believe that God will keep His promise.
 But He always does.
 Remember, vengeance is God’s.
 It belongs to Him.
 To exact it yourself is to steal from God!

-We must consider one more direct admonition from Christ about killing.
+We must consider one more direct admonition from Jesus about killing.

 There is an often-quoted verse in the Bible, which is rarely practiced.
 As Christ’s accusers came to arrest Him, Peter defended Him by attacking the high priest’s servant (cutting off his ear) with a sword (John 18:10).
 Notice Christ’s instruction: “Put up again your sword into his place: for all they that take the sword shall perish with the sword” (Matt 26:52).